sfortier32/Recipe-Website/README.md

 *From July 2023 Project Specifications:*

 ### Objective
-The objective of this project is to design and develop a single page web application Links to an external site. with a Node.js backend, using HTML, CSS, and JavaScript.
+The objective of this project is to design and develop a single page web application that links to an external site with a Node.js backend, using HTML, CSS, and JavaScript.
 The application should allow users to interact with it, perform CRUD operations, store data using local storage, and store data in the back-end.
 The back-end should be implemented in Node.js and communicate with the front-end using fetch.
 The project must utilize a database (MongoDB or PostgreSQL) and include routes for all CRUD operations.
 You are not allowed to use PouchDB for the database.

 ### Requirements
 1. Front-End Development: